 What to know about credit card agreements

-If you have just received your new credit card in the mail, it’s understandable if you want to activate it and start using it right away.
+If you have just received your new credit card in the mail, it’s understandable if you want to start using it right away.
 However, the cardmember agreement that accompanies the card—particularly the terms and conditions—are of vital importance, as they explain the finer points of card usage.
 These details may seem a tad intimidating to digest at first, but they are essential to understanding your cardmember contract.
-These details include the APR, billing cycles, how to earn and use rewards points and more.
+These details include the APR, billing cycles, fees, credit limits and more.

-Below we’ll focus on some of the more important aspects of your cardmember agreement, and why the details matter.
-Read on for a checklist of some important aspects of your cardmember agreement:
+Below we’ll focus on some of the more important aspects of your cardmember agreement and why the details matter.
+Read on for a list of some important aspects of your cardmember agreement:

 The basics of cardmember agreements

-Reviewing your cardmember agreement can help you understand the basic facts about your credit card, so you can avoid costly fees, better understand technicalities and use your card with confidence.
+Reviewing your cardmember agreement can help you understand the basic facts about your credit card, so you can avoid costly fees, understand what you’re agreeing to and use your card with confidence.
 Items that your cardmember agreement will detail include the following:

-• Your billing date, closing date, and any applicable grace period (where a late payment will not result in added interest)
+- Your billing date, closing date and any applicable grace period.

-• Balance transfer information, if your card came with a balance transfer offer or could offer you one in the future
+- Balance transfer information, if your card is eligible for a balance transfer or came with a balance transfer offer.

-If your card offers rewards points or miles, knowing how to earn them can help you maximize the value accrued from your card purchases.
-Understanding when any introductory 0% or low APR rate offer you may receive ends can be especially important for making big purchases such as home appliances, furniture or booking vacations with the card.
-It can also be important for planning a balance transfer to pay attention to any 0% or low introductory offer that may be available to you.
+Understanding any introductory or low APR rate offer you may receive can be especially important for making big purchases such as home appliances, furniture or booking vacations with the card.
+It can also be important for planning a balance transfer to pay attention to any low introductory offer that may be available to you.

 Read on to find out when you can expect to receive your cardmember agreement and federal laws that are designed to make the fine print more comprehensible for you, the consumer.

-The 2009 CARD Act also has provisions requiring the language of the terms and conditions to be clear and straightforward, with the APR and any annual fee disclosed in a way consumers can readily understand.
-To help consumers better understand their cardmember agreements, federal law says the APR must be prominently listed in a table at or near the top of the document.
+Federal regulations have provisions requiring the language of the terms and conditions to be clear and straightforward, with the APR and any annual fee disclosed in a way consumers can readily understand.
+To help consumers better understand their cardmember agreements, the APR must be prominently listed in a table at or near the top of the document.
 This means cardmember agreements are required to print the APR in a table that the customer can easily read.

 Where to find your APR on the cardmember agreement